eunomia-bpf/bpftime/README.md

 The hook can be easily replaced with other DBI methods or frameworks, or add more hook mechanisms in the future.

-see our draft arxiv paper [bpftime: userspace eBPF Runtime for Uprobe, Syscall and Kernel-User Interactions](https://arxiv.org/abs/2311.07923) for details.
+See our draft arxiv paper [bpftime: userspace eBPF Runtime for Uprobe, Syscall and Kernel-User Interactions](https://arxiv.org/abs/2311.07923) for details.

 ### **Performance Benchmarks**